Welcome to the Pastoral department

 The Pastoral Team works towards positive wellbeing in school, supporting students and families alongside school staff and other agencies, to develop rounded and resilient individuals.

-Students from year 10 to year 13 have the opportunity to volunteer & train as Peer mentors.
+Students from Years 10 to 13 have the opportunity to volunteer & train as Peer Mentors.
 This scheme is a valuable way to support our younger students who may be struggling with the transition to secondary school, friendships, or other concerns.
-Peer mentors are trained and supervised by the pastoral team, fostering communication & developing skills mentors or mentees will use later on in life.
+Peer Mentors are trained and supervised by the Pastoral team, fostering communication & developing skills mentors or mentees will use later on in life.

 Head of Pastoral Support: Tara Batt-Corcoran